+OVERNIGHT: Kathmandu boutique hotel

+MEALS: Breakfast

-OVERNIGHT: Kathmandu hotel MEALS: None EXTRAS: Extra day in Kathmandu - pre-tour || Single Room Supplement (NPSGHK)
+EXTRAS: Extra day in Kathmandu - pre-tour || Single Room Supplement (NPSGKB)

-Day 2: Kathmandu tour to Durbar Square & Swayambunath
+Day 2: Walking tour to Durbar Square.
+Optional Everest viewing flight

-This morning we start with a walking tour from the tourist centre of Thamel, through Kathmandu's busy winding streets passing numerous tiny shops, workships and street corner temples to Durbar Square with its splendid array of Hindu temples and the old Royal Palace.
-We'll then drive up to the 'monkey temple' of Swayambhunath Stupa and see great views over the city and surrounding valley.

-An option is available early this morning to take a spectacular flight up to view Everest.
+This morning we start with a walking tour from our hotel in the tourist centre of Thamel, through Kathmandu's busy winding streets passing numerous tiny shops, workships and street corner temples to Durbar Square with its splendid array of Hindu temples and the old Royal Palace.
+The rest of the day is free for you to relax and explore.
+An option is also available early this morning to take a spectacular flight up to view Everest.
 If the weather is clear you will also be able to see Everest and many other Himalayan peaks on your flight to Bhutan, but from much further away.

+OVERNIGHT: Kathmandu boutique hotel

+MEALS: Breakfast

-OVERNIGHT: Kathmandu hotel MEALS: Breakfast EXTRAS: Everest Mountain Flight
+EXTRAS: Everest Mountain Flight

-Day 3: Fly to Bhutan, Paro tour
+Day 3: Fly to Paro, Paro Dzong, Thimphu weekend market